 The common treatment is:

-Note: for babies under the age of three months, only hygiene measures alone are possible, as no medicine is licensed for this age group.
+Note: for babies under the age of three months, only hygiene measures are possible, as no medicine is licensed for this age group.

 Mebendazole is the usual treatment for people aged over six months.
 All household members, including adults and those without symptoms, should take a dose at the same time.
 Just one dose kills the worms.
 A second dose two weeks after the first is sometimes needed if the infection has not cleared (which may occur if you swallow some eggs after taking the medication).